Tipping points & feedback loops

 .
 Tilt Speed = 0 degrees per second, i.e. initially at rest

 .
-Tilt acceleration: the differential equation shows that the tilt-acceleration only depends on the “tilt”, so the “initial tilt” of 35 degrees sets the “initial tilt acceleration”.
+Tilt acceleration: The differential equation shows that the tilt-acceleration only depends on the “tilt”, so the “initial tilt” of 35 degrees sets the “initial tilt acceleration”.

 Then you can work out what happens when the block tilts 0.5 degrees further, from 35 to 35.5 degrees.
 The differential equation gives the exact tilt-acceleration at both 35 and 35.5 degrees.
-As an approximation, you can use the “average tilt acceleration” as the “constant acceleration” over the step, and so calculate the tilt-speed at 35.5 degrees and the time taken for the movement to 35.5 degrees.
+As an approximation, you can use the “average tilt acceleration” as the “constant acceleration” over the step, and calculate the tilt-speed at 35.5 degrees and the time taken for the movement to 35.5 degrees.

 The toppling time for this block, given these initial conditions, is 1.07 seconds.
-If you need greater accuracy you can use smaller steps in tilt.
+If you need greater accuracy, you can use smaller steps in tilt.

 Rotational energy of the toppling block